Inge Ginsberg: Music career

 In 1949 Ginsberg and her first husband were hired as house composers by the Swiss company Musikvertrieb.
 Her husband composed ten songs each week and one or two were then selected for use.
 The performers were well-known stars such as Vico Torriani and Lys Assia.
 The company Musikvertrieb was later integrated into Teldec (Telefunken-Decca Schallplatten GmbH).
 Through the mediation of a friend, the couple were also able to sell their music to the Gloria film company.
 Well-known songs were, for example, The cowboy always has a girl, Madeleine or Sing, sing Gitano.

 In 1955, they were recruited by Capitol Records to write songs for Hollywood and so moved to the USA.
 The couple did not feel at home there, despite singers such as Dean Martin and Nat King Cole recording their work.
-Her husband wanted to write symphonies and, following an argument about him not writing music to the lyrics of what became the well-known song Que Sera Sera, Ginsberg divorced him in 1956.
+Her husband wanted to write symphonies and, following an argument about him not writing music to the lyrics of what became the well-known song Que Sera, Sera, Ginsberg divorced him in 1956.

 Ginsberg started a second music career in 2013 when she applied for the Eurovision Song Contest 2014 with a song about suicides among young people.
 This was eliminated in a preliminary selection round for the Swiss entry.

 In 2015, Ginsberg wrote and performed another song, Totenköpfchen, with the metal band Inge and the Tritone Kings.
 It had the chorus "Sing and eat and drink and laugh, then the devil goes to hell".
-It was placed last in the public vote in the Swiss preliminary round for the 2015 Eurovision Song Contest.
-Ginsberg and the Tritone Kings also put a new song forward unsuccessfully for the Swiss contribution to the Eurovision Song Contest in 2016.
+It was placed last in the public vote in the Swiss preliminary round for the Eurovision Song Contest 2015.
+Ginsberg and the Tritone Kings also put a new song forward unsuccessfully for the Swiss contribution to the Eurovision Song Contest 2016.

 Ginsberg entered Switzerland's Got Talent aged 94 with a heavy metal number and became a sensation.
 She said she wanted to demonstrate that older people have a lot to contribute to society and should not be excluded from life.
 Her singing performances on YouTube has also led to widespread attention, being dubbed "Heavy Metal Grandma".